pastelmind/stryker/README.md

 # Stryker

+**NOTE: This fork is for our CS453 class project, Stryker React Mutator.
+Please see the [README for Stryker React Mutator](./packages/react-mutator/).**

 *Professor X: For someone who hates mutants... you certainly keep some strange company.*
 *William Stryker: Oh, they serve their purpose... as long as they can be controlled.*